Home 9 Applicants 9 Ontario Labour Mobility Act

 Ontario Labour Mobility Act

-From outside Ontario and wish to join the College of Early Childhood Educators?
+Are you an Early Childhood Educator from another Canadian province or territory and wish to join the College of Early Childhood Educators?

 What is the OLMA?

-The OLMA establishes a Labour Mobility Code that governs how Ontario regulators, including the College of Early Childhood Educators (the College), support mobility for out-of-province workers who are already certified by a regulatory authority in the same occupation.
-The Labour Mobility Code applies to applications to the College received on or after the day on which the OLMA came into force or to any application where a final decision has not been made by that date, December 15, 2009.
+The OLMA was established to make it easier for professionals to move across Canada.
+It establishes a Labour Mobility Code that governs how Ontario regulators, including the College of Early Childhood Educators (the College), support mobility for out-of-province workers who are already certified by a regulatory authority in the same occupation.

 Now that the OLMA is in force, it overrides provisions in any other Act, regulation or by-law that conflict with the Labour Mobility Code.